apache/mynewt-site/docs/os/modules/testutil/test_case.md

 #### Returned values

 Return value is 0 if the test case passed; nonzero if it failed.
 Generally, the return code is not used.
-It is expected that the case will pass/fail with tests done using *TEST_ASSERT()*.
+It is expected that the case will pass/fail with tests done using `TEST_ASSERT()`.

-#### Notes

 #### Example